Antonio-Velasco/prompt_evaluation/article/prompt_evaluation_article.md

 0.4666666666666667
 ```

-Sequence matcher and Jaccard similarity are the tests that allow us to meassure how close the output is to the desired answer.
+Sequence matcher and Jaccard similarity are the tests that allow us to measure how close the output is to the desired answer.
 A 1 in these would mean that they are identical, but their range between 0 and 1 allow us to see progression.

 Out of the box, we have a model that is able to find the correct answer but is too verbose.
 Let’s try to improve it while testing statistically.